- Contribute to efforts to constrain future predictions of changes to the global monsoon system, which impacts billions of people

 The student will build specialist knowledge in tropical climate dynamics, and experience in analysing and interpreting climate data and running a climate model.
 The student will also gain computing skills, in particular coding and visualising data with Python, with the opportunity to build further transferrable skills in model development, version control (Git) and coding in a low-level language (FORTAN).
 In the longer term, this PhD should provide a strong foundation for an academic career in climate dynamics research, or a career in the private sector e.g. the growing Climate Intelligence industry.

 Partners and collaboration

-This project is jointly supervised between the University of Birmingham and the UK Met Office.
+This project is jointly supervised between the University of Birmingham and the UK Met Office, and includes a CASE studentship with the UK Met Office.
 Ruth Geen (University of Birmingham) brings expertise in monsoon dynamics and in using the model hierarchy to deepen our understanding of climate.
 Rob Chadwick (UK Met Office) brings expertise in the tropical circulation and rainfall, their changes with climate change and variability and their representation in CMIP models.
 Depending on the direction taken, there may be further opportunities for collaboration with groups in the USA, China, and the University of Exeter, UK.